joinmassive/blog/internet-without-ads/README.markdown

 computing marketplaces that tried to connect buyers who had arbitrary workloads and sellers who had spare capacity.

-Each marketplace had the chicken-and-egg problem inherent in two-sided markets.
-Buyers can’t buy before there are sellers and sellers can’t sell before there are buyers, unless the market subsidizes the missing supply or demand.
+Each marketplace had the chicken-and-egg problem inherent in two-sided markets; buyers can’t buy before there are sellers and sellers can’t sell before there are buyers, unless the market subsidizes the missing supply or demand.